How DIACOMIT can help you on your treatment journey

 - Have a rescue therapy on hand.
 Your doctor may prescribe a fast-acting anti-seizure drug for emergencies

 - Stay on top of doctor appointments and medication management

-- Consider your toddler’s diet.
-Your doctor may suggest a ketogenic diet for your toddler.
+- Consider your childs’s diet.
+Your doctor may suggest a ketogenic diet for your baby.
 This is a high-fat, low-carbohydrate diet that requires close monitoring by a doctor

 Guidance and support

 Building your support system

 Managing a rare disease like Dravet syndrome can cause caregivers and families to feel lonely and isolated.
 Seeking support and community from friends, family, or other caregivers can help when times are difficult or when you need a reminder of your successes.